 Image: Bernard Gagnon

-140 km north west of Kolkata is Bishnupur, the town is famous for its terracotta temples built in the 17th and 18th centuries.
+; the town is famous for its terracotta temples built in the 17th and 18th centuries.
 The Temples at Bishnupur

 is an annual fair and festival marking the harvest season, held in Santiniketan, a small university town founded by the father of Rabindranath Tagore, Bengal's famous poet and Nobel laureate.

 In the North

-Bengal Dooars, the West Bengal part of the lowland region of the Terai and the foothills of the eastern Himalayas close to the border with Bhutan.
+is West Bengal's portion of the alluvial floodplains in northeastern India, the grassy landscape of the Terai is a lowland at the foothills of the eastern Himalayas close to the border with Bhutan.
 Within the fertile plains are several national parks and wildlife sanctuaries, like Gorumara National Park, Chapramari Wild Life Sanctuary, and the Buxa Tiger Reserve along the Jayanti River.
 The Gorumara National Park

 in the Dooars region is known for its population of Indian rhinos.

 are listed in UNESCO's list of World Heritage Sites, the Darjeeling Himalayan Railway was the first and is still the most outstanding example of a hill passenger railway.

-Neora Valley National Park, the pristine undisturbed natural habitat in the Kalimpong hills, just south east of Sikkim, home to many birds, the Red Panda and the elusive Clouded leopard.
+is a pristine undisturbed natural habitat in the Kalimpong hills, just southeast of Sikkim, home to many birds, the Red Panda, and the elusive Clouded leopard.
 The park is in large parts inaccessible, making it an adventurous place for the nature lovers.
-Nearest town is Kalimpong, a hill station at an elevation of 1,250 m.
+The nearest town is Kalimpong, a hill station at an elevation of 1,250 m.
 The Neora Valley National Park